Sheepskin rugs are made from incredibly-soft sheep wool. While they look a bit intimidating to clean, they’re actually pretty easy to freshen up.

 - Drop it off at a professional cleaner

-Read on for the details for each way to clean a sheepskin rug, starting with the quick freshen-up through to a thorough deep cleaning.
+Read on for the detailed instructions for each step of washing sheepskin rugs, whether you need a quick freshen-up or a thorough deep cleaning.

-Natural sheepkin rugs are essentially the pelt of a sheep.
+Natural sheepskin rugs are essentially the pelt of a sheep.
 The wool fibers are permanently fixed to a leather backing during the tanning process.

-Sheepskin rugs are often used as a soft place to set your feet down when you get out of bed, or a warm spot to cozy up in front of the fire.
-They’re also used as throws on beds and furniture for a touch of traditional, Nordic decor.
+Sheepskin rugs are often used as a soft place to set your feet down when you get out of bed, or as a warm spot to cozy up in front of the fire.
+They’re also used as throws on beds and furniture for a touch of traditional, Nordic-inspired decor.

 Quality sheepskins are made with “Long Wool”, which is about 2-3 inches long.
-This thick, tufted wool is durable and long-lasting.
+These thick, tufted wool fibres are durable and long-lasting.
 A sheepskin rug generally has a durable leather underside.

 Wool is an excellent, cozy insulating material.
-Wool fibres are solid (not hollow), and can absorb moisture.
+Wool fibres are solid (not hollow) and can absorb moisture.
 Wool can absorb almost one-third of its own weight in water (Source: Ontario Sheep Farmers).
-This amazing absorption characteristic makes drying the rug an important part of cleaning it.
+This amazing absorption characteristic makes the drying process an essential part of cleaning your rug.

-Wool is a nice material for a rug because it can trap and hold dust from the air in a room.
-The microscopic scales in the fibre trap and hold dust in the top layers until the rug is vaccumed or otherwise cleaned (Source: Campaign for Wool).
-Many homeowners consider sheepskin rugs to be nice in all seasons, easy to care for, and resistant to odours.
+Wool is also a nice material for a rug because it can trap and hold dust from the air in a room.
+The microscopic scales in the fibres trap and hold dust in the top layers until the rug is vacuumed or otherwise cleaned (Source: Campaign for Wool).
+Many homeowners consider sheepskin rugs nice in all seasons, easy to care for, and resistant to odors.

 - Vacuum or shake out the rug outdoors to remove particles

-- Use corn or potato starch, baking soda, or a sheepskin freshening spray to absorb odours
+- Use corn or potato starch, baking soda, or a sheepskin freshening spray to absorb odors

-Odour can be decreased by applying a natural starch or baking soda to absorb the smell.
-Spray the sheepskin rug with water until it is damp and then lightly cover it with cornstarch, potato starch, or baking soda.
-Gently rub it in to the sheepskin and then leave it to dry.
-Once dry, vacuum or brush the starch away, then shake off any residue.
+Odor can be decreased by applying natural starch or baking soda to absorb the smell.
+Spray the sheepskin rug with water until it is damp, and then lightly cover it with cornstarch, potato starch, or baking soda.
+Gently rub it into the entire rug and then leave it to dry.
+Once dry, vacuum or brush the starch away, and shake off any residue.
 Replace the sheepskin back to its location.

-To spot clean a sheepskin rug, you will need the following supplies.
+To spot clean your rug, you will need the following supplies.

 - Wool cleaner (Woolite or Ugg)